 You’ll strengthen your bones

 Weight lifting doesn’t only train your muscles; it also trains your bones.
-When you perform a curl, for example, your muscles tug on your arm’s bones.
+When you perform a biceps curl, for example, your muscles tug on your arm’s bones.
 “The cells within those bones react by creating new bone cells,” Perkins says.
 Your bones become stronger and more dense.

 You’ll drop a size